The Hidden Risks of Keeping Your License Plates After Selling Your Car

 The Temptation to Keep Your Car's License Plates in Central New York

 Picture this: You've just sold your car in Baldwinsville.
 The keys are gone, but those familiar license plates are still in your hands.
-They've been with you through countless Upstate New York winters and summer road trips.
+They've been with you through many Upstate New York winters and summer road trips.
 It's tempting to keep them as a souvenir.

 But that small decision to hang onto your old vehicle's plates could lead to big problems.